Tobacco Treatment Guide: For Patients and Their Families

 • Positive feelings.
 You may want to smoke when you feel happy or as a reward for when something goes right or well.

 • Nicotine withdrawal.
 You may want to smoke when you’re going through nicotine withdrawal.
-It can be very hard, but NRT medications can help you through it so you don’t slip or relapse.
+It can be very hard, but NRT medicines can help you through it so you don’t slip or relapse.

 • Alcohol.
 When you drink alcohol, you’re more likely to give in to cravings to smoke.
-Try not to drink alcohol or reduce alcohol use for the first month or so after your quit date.
+Try to reduce alcohol use, or don’t drink alcohol or for the first month or so after your quit date.

 • Relaxing after meals.
 Some people like to smoke after they eat.
-If you feel like smoking after a meal, make a list of other things you can do instead to avoid this trigger.
+If you feel like smoking after a meal, make a list of other things you can do instead.

 • Social situations.
 Try not to be around other tobacco users or ask them not to smoke around you.
-If you’re celebrating with friends and feel the urge to smoke, excuse yourself and use one of the strategies from this guide to get you back on track.
+If you’re celebrating with friends and feel the urge to smoke, excuse yourself.
+Use one of the strategies from this guide to get you back on track.

 • Recovery from cancer or treatment.
 You may want to quit smoking after a cancer diagnosis or before surgery.
-Some people are tempted to start smoking again once their cancer is gone or once they have recovered.
-Instead, use this time to break the habit and make room for healthier activities like exercise or other hobbies.
+Some people are tempted to start smoking again once their cancer is gone or once they’ve recovered.
+Instead, use this time to break the habit.
+Make room for healthier activities like exercise or other hobbies.

 • Feeling bored.
-If you don’t have energy or aren’t able to work because of your treatment or cancer, you may feel very bored.
+If you don’t have energy or cannot work because of your treatment or cancer, you may feel very bored.
 Feeling bored can trigger smoking urges.
-Plan your day to include activities that are fun, make you happy, and keep you busy.
-Staying busy with hobbies or other enjoyable activities helps distract you from urges to smoke.
+Plan your day to include fun activities that make you happy and keep you busy.
+Staying busy with hobbies or other activities you enjoy helps distract you from urges to smoke.

 If you have a slip, don’t worry!
+Learning to manage slips is often part of the process of quitting.
 Try to figure out what caused the slip.
 Ask yourself:

 You can get back on track by quitting smoking again.
 After thinking about what happened, make a plan to deal with the situation in a smoke-free way in the future.
 Think about whether it’s best to avoid these situations completely or face them head on using your best coping strategies.

 If you relapse, don’t beat yourself up.
-Avoid being negative and saying statements like “I’ll never quit,” or “I’m a failure.”
+Avoid negative statements like “I’ll never quit,” or “I’m a failure.”
 Instead, think of ways you can recover if you relapse, such as:

-• Throw away any cigarettes you still have.
+• Throw away any cigarettes or tobacco products you still have.

 • Tell yourself that you have tried to quit and think about what you learned about yourself and the nicotine habit.